 I went to Glasgow in March 2023 to participate and present at the conference.
 I learned exactly nothing academically speaking as expected but outside of that, it was a blast.

-During 2022 fall I was still in Polly’s lab doing some insignificant stupid work.
+During 2022 fall I was still in Polly’s lab doing some meaningless and stupid work.
 I just couldn’t vibe with the professor, and that was my last semester in the lab.

 Publishing a journal paper